 How Long Do Drugs Stay in Your Saliva?

-Drugs are detected in saliva either from direct deposition in the mouth or through the transfer from the blood stream after ingestion and absorption.
+Drugs are detected in saliva either from direct deposition in the mouth or through the transfer from the bloodstream after ingestion and absorption.
 The good thing is that drug metabolites don’t last too long in saliva.
 For instance:

 Alcohol in Your Saliva